 BMI and cognitive functioning

 Previous studies investigating the association between BMI and cognitive functioning found that individuals with lower levels of cognitive functioning have a higher BMI (51, 52).
-Adolescents who are obese are more likely to suffer from deficits in multiple cognitive domains such as attention, memory, and executive function and as a result have worse school outcomes in comparison to non-obese peers (53–56).
+Adolescents who are obese are more likely to suffer from deficits in multiple cognitive domains (e.g., attention, memory, and executive function), contributing to worse school outcomes in comparison to non-obese peers (53–56).
 The nature of the association between BMI and cognitive functioning is unclear.
-There is some evidence of shared genetic contributions between cognitive functioning and BMI and bodyweight (52).
-On the other hand, there are longitudinal links between cognitive functioning in childhood and BMI in adulthood (57, 58).
+There is some evidence of shared genetic contributions between cognitive functioning and BMI and bodyweight (52), and evidence suggesting longitudinal links between cognitive functioning in childhood and BMI in adulthood (57, 58).
 Importantly, the association between these constructs has been shown to be independent of education (57, 59).
 Overall, there is evidence for both causal and non-causal (i.e., third variable) explanations of this is association.

 Relative contributions of SES and individual differences to BMI

 As described above, both individual (personality and cognitive functioning) and demographic (SES) factors are linked with adolescent BMI, yet it is unclear to what extent individual factors are uniquely associated with BMI above and beyond SES.
 This is in part due to substantive associations between these constructs.
 Considerable research suggests that individuals raised in low SES households have higher levels of neuroticism, lower openness to experience, and maladaptive coping mechanisms, including external locus of control and lack of problem-focused coping (60, 61).
-These individuals are also more likely to engage in risky health behaviors and score high on hostility (62, 63) whereas children from families with higher SES are less impulsive (64), less likely to be risk-seeking (65), and more altruistic (65, 66).
+These individuals are also more likely to engage in risky health behaviors and score high on hostility (62, 63) whereas children from families with higher SES are less impulsive (64) and less likely to be risk-seeking (65). , and more altruistic (65, 66).

 It should be noted that these associations are likely bidirectional.
 Certainly, across the lifespan, there is strong evidence of the effects of personality on adult SES.
 Research shows children’s conscientiousness is a strong predictor of income and occupational status, even after controlling for IQ (67).
 Individuals high on conscientiousness tend to be more hardworking, dependable, persistent, and goal-oriented (68) and spend money more cautiously (69).
 Findings on other personality traits are inconsistent (50).

 A growing body of research has documented that SES predicts a variety of children’s outcomes including physical and mental health, cognitive functioning, and academic achievement (24, 70).
-Interestingly, the differences in cognitive functioning across SES can be observed as early as infancy and persists, on average, throughout adolescence (71).
+Interestingly, the differences in cognitive functioning across SES can be observed as early as infancy and persist, on average, throughout adolescence (71).
 A number of studies have demonstrated that low-SES children performed worse in working memory or executive attention tasks in comparison to children from families with high SES (72–75).
 Although cognitive functioning has been shown to be highly heritable (76), SES also seems to have an important influence on children’s school performance that is potentially independent of cognitive functioning (77).

-In the context of BMI, it is unclear whether associations between individual differences and BMI are merely proxies of the SES-BMI relationship documented in prior.
+In the context of BMI, it is unclear whether associations between individual differences and BMI are merely proxies of the SES-BMI relationship documented elsewhere.
 To better interpret the potential effect of personality, a comparison of the relative size of effects of personality and SES to BMI is warranted, as this can guide researchers and policymakers to prioritize constructs with the greatest influence.

 SES as a moderator of the relationship between individual differences and BMI